samisbakedham/finn/doc/web-wallet.md

 ## Install Web Wallet

-finn project has a web wallet which is compartible with MWC wallet.
+finn project has a web wallet which is compartible with finn wallet.
 It is using Angilar to run it.

 ### Install Angular CLI